Shake, Rattle & Roll XV: "Flight 666"

-Dave (Matteo Guidicelli) boards Manila Air Flight 666, traveling from Manila to Zamboanga.
-On board are two vloggers and members of a famous band Eli (Yael Yuzon) and Gino (Khalil Ramos) flying home to do a gig in the province and their fans, friends Adam (IC Mendoza) and Lovely (Kiray Celis) who coincidentally boarded the flight with Gino, her idolized celebrity, celebrity vlogger and television show host Tim (Kim Atienza), socialite father and son Macoy (Bentong) and Macky (Betong Sumaya), fired baggage handling supervisor Carlos, and Jane (Ria Garcia), who is pregnant, along with her grandmother Lola Juling (Lui Manansala).
-Also on the flight are socialite Connie (Joy Viado) and married couple Brandon (John Spainhour) and Miranda (Arlene Muhlach), all of whom are seated at the first class cabin.
-Passengers are welcomed by flight attendant Bryan (Daniel Matsunaga) and are accommodated by co-flight attendants Pamela (Nathalie Hart) and Karen (Lovi Poe).
-Karen suddenly bumps into Dave, who was her ex-boyfriend, apologizes to Dave of what happened to both of them in the past, but Dave ignores her apology.
+Dave boards Manila Air Flight 666, traveling from Manila to Zamboanga.
+On board are two vloggers and rockstars band Eli and Gino, who are flying to their home province for a concert; their fans, best friends Adam and Lovely coincidentally board the flight.
+Also among the passengers are celebrity vlogger and television show host Tim, socialite father and son Macoy and Macky, baggage handling supervisor Carlos, and Jane, who is pregnant, along with her grandmother Juling.
+In the first class cabin are socialite Connie and married couple Brandon and Miranda.
+Passengers are welcomed by flight attendant Bryan and are accommodated by co-flight attendants Pamela and Karen.
+Karen suddenly bumps into Dave, her ex-boyfriend, and apologizes for their past, but Dave ignores her.

-While the plane takes off, Lola Juling insists Jane to pretend that she fell in love with a foreigner volunteer as soon as they get their way home, which later turned out that she fell in love with a creature and is the father of their baby "tiyanak".
-After the plane reached its cruising altitude, Carlos instigates a hijacking, interrogating the crew in the flight deck on the reason of the airline company laying off some employees as part of the company's cost-cutting strategy and demands the airline to wire money to an account to form compensation for the airline's laid off employees.
+While the plane takes off, Juling insists Jane to pretend that she fell in love with a foreigner as soon as they arrive home, which later turns out that she fell in love with a creature and is the father of their baby "tiyanak".
+After the plane reaches its cruising altitude, Carlos instigates a hijacking, interrogating the crew in the flight deck in protest over the airline laying off employees as part of cost-cutting strategy and demands the airline wire money to compensate for the affected parties.
 Connie overhears the chaos and hides in one of the lavatories only to find the couple doing a mile high club, whom she urges to calm down and stop their acts out of fear of being killed.
 Meanwhile, Jane gives birth to her baby creature and suddenly passes out along with the baby.
-The plane suddenly went into a short turbulence and faints almost everyone on board, except for Lola Juling, who dies in the process.
+The plane suddenly goes into a short turbulence and faints almost everyone on board, except for Juling, who dies.
 Unknown to them, the creature lurks out and scratches some of the passengers.
 Karen later overhears a conversation between Carlos and Pamela, which she realizes Pamela helps in making Carlos' plans succeed.